slashformotion/todo/README.md

 ```
 <!--  -->
 ## CLI
-Here are the command I intend to support
+Here are the supported commands:
 ```c <!-- I am aware this is not a c snippet, it's just here to make the syntax highlighting work -->
 - todo ls // list all the todo items
 - todo add <task> // add task